Houston Bus Accident Attorney

 The Dangers of Public Transportation & Bus Accidents

 No type of vehicle accident is free of consequences—whether only a few scratches are incurred or catastrophic injuries result.
 This is particularly true of bus accidents.
-Bus accidents are likely to result in injuries to the parties involved, and there are almost always many parties involved.
+Because of the large size of these vehicles and the fact that they may carry dozens of passengers, bus accidents are likely to result in injuries—sometimes to many people.

 Bus passengers may sustain injuries due to: